ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 If in the water, float on the back,
 with the nose and mouth project­
 iug.For apoplexy, raise the head and
-body; for fainting lay fla
+body; for fainting lay flat
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_frank_ver01:data:sn85033964:00296020540:1882081001:0573/pct:16.147915,8.034597,10.194175,22.840560/!600,600/0/default.jpg"/>
 </td>